 - Acceptance into an eligible STEM graduate program at the University of Oklahoma Norman campus (may apply concurrently with Bridge to the Doctorate)

 - Intention to pursue a PhD in a STEM discipline listed below

 - Information Science

-Send questions to Lindsey Johnston (firstname.lastname@example.org) with "LSAMP BD interest" in the subject line.
+Send questions to Dr. Rodney Bates (firstname.lastname@example.org) with "LSAMP BD interest" in the subject line.